Learn how to easily create a weathered wood gray finish! This weathered grey finish works great for making new wood look old too!

 To create a whitewash paint mixture, we mixed about 1 part water to 1 part white paint.
 We ended up making the mixture a bit thicker with paint and less watery to achieve our desired finish.

-Next, apply the white wash paint mixture to the wood in long strokes with a paint brush.
 Allow the paint mixture to set for 3-5 seconds, then rub over the white wash paint strokes with a staining rag or lint free rag to smear the paint mixture into the wood.
 Allow it to fully dry.

 See my whitewashing wood tutorial for more details on how to whitewash wood.

-3. Distress wood finish with sandpaper
+3. Distress the wood finish with sandpaper to create a grey wash wood look

 Finally, very lightly distress the wood finish with sandpaper until you achieve your desired look!

 And that’s it!
 Pretty simple!
-You can also add a top coat of poly or wax if you’d like, we chose not too since we liked the look at this point.
-Here is a close up of the wood grain with this rustic, gray, weathered wood finish.
-I just love how the grain lightly shows through!
+You can also add a top coat of poly or wax if you’d like, we chose not to since we liked the look at this point.

-If you’re interested in more easy weathered wood finish tutorials, learning how to properly prepare your surface for a weathered wood finish, or learning about top coats and how to protect your finish for the best results, check out Weathered Wood Recipes here!
-Weathered Wood Recipes includes easy and budget friendly tutorials on how to create weathered wood finishes like this:
+If you’re interested in more easy weathered wood finish tutorials with a gray wash stain look, learning how to properly prepare your surface for a weathered wood finish, or learning about top coats and how to protect your finish for the best results, check out Weathered Wood Recipes here!

 And this!